 12. Identify bottlenecks.
 Going a step beyond simple total project time, you can also look at how much time was spent in each stage of a project, or how much time a proof spent in review, or which reviewers are taking the longest to complete reviews.
 Once you know where projects are getting hung up, you can take steps to clear the way and keep work on track to hit deadlines.

 If your creative team is looking for ways to optimize their creative workflow, but are hesitant to take the first steps, rest assured that there is a lot you an accomplish with a new system is as little as 60 days.
-To help creative teams jump-start their creative workflow, inMotion ignite is offering a free trial, so you can start seeing results ASAP!
+Schedule a demo of inMotion ignite so you can start seeing results ASAP!